Home » Recipes » Fermenting and Preserving » Truffle Butter Recipe With Black Truffles

 A mound of truffle butter is being shaped into a block with two butter paddles.Pin

-This recipe is essentially a truffle compound butter.
-That is, a butter that’s been softened and had other ingredients added to it then chilled again.
+This recipe creates a compound butter, a simple technique where you soften butter to room temperature, fold in your ingredients, and chill the mixture until firm.
 Making a great black truffle butter relies on using a few simple ingredients that each play a critical role in its flavour and texture.

 All the ingredients needed to make truffle butter are laid out across a table in small bowls.Pin